Weidmuller Terminal Blocks in Nebraska

 1059000000 WEW 35/1 End Plate

-The Weidmuller 1059000000 WEW 35/1 end plate helps finish the end of compatible terminal block assemblies and adds protection at the end of the terminal strip.
-ELS can also help source the related 1061200000 WEW 35/2 end plate when a different matching accessory fits the panel layout better.
+The Weidmuller 1059000000 WEW 35/1 end plate is used with compatible terminal block assemblies to help complete and protect the end of a terminal strip.
+ELS can also help source the related 1061200000 WEW 35/2 end plate when the panel layout calls for a different matching accessory.

 Weidmuller 1521680000 PE terminal push-in